ICB Assessment Policy

 How does ICB examination work?

-When you register to study an ICB course, you’ll also need to register to be examined for it.
+When you register to study an ICB course such as ICB Bookkeeping and Accounting, you’ll also need to register to be examined for it.
 This is so that they can determine at the end of it whether you know and understand the course material well enough to pass.Each ICB programme is designed to have specific outcomes.
 These outcomes are things that you will be able to do and understand as a result of your studies.
 This is the most essential part of the ICB assessment policy.

 Each outcome requires a certain amount of time for you to achieve it.
 These hours are represented by credits.
 As defined by the South African Qualifications Authority (SAQA), and the ICB assessment policy, 1 credit equals 10 notional hours.
 Notional learning hours are considered to be the time taken by the average student to achieve the specified learning outcomes.